alexhunsley/complib-show-music-score-ratio/README.md

 ## Afterthoughts

 * tested on Mac OS Safari
-* not sure of feasibility on running on mobile
+* not sure of feasibility of running on mobile